pbougue/tartare/documentation/Functional description/Contributor_management.md

 1. Retrieve data from each contributor's datasource
 2. Check if an upgrade has been made on the contributor's data.
 3. Each upgraded data retrieved will be retreated according to the contributor's preprocesses.
-4. Exporte the contributor's data and save them.
+4. Export the contributor's data and save them.

-The export progress can be supervised through the /job function.
+The export progress can be supervised through the /job resource or /contributors/[contrib_id}/jobs sub-resource.